By Ed Staskus

-Brussels sprouts have been almost universally disliked for much of their history.
+Brussels sprouts have been almost universally disliked for most of their history.
 Parents urge their children to eat the mildly bitter vegetable, saying, “If you keep trying, you will probably like them in the end.”
 One reason they are misunderstood is most people don’t know how to cook them.
-At Liquids and Solids they were transformed into a godly creation that has become a staple on the menu.
+At Liquids and Solids, they were transformed into a godly creation that has become a staple on the menu.

 “Tim’s mind works in a very different way than mine, and I think, from a lot of other chefs.
 Learning how to create his kind of food, his style, and his sauces was really special for me.
 That’s what was very satisfying about working there.”

+But, when the winter of 2013 became the spring of 2014 Marla began to think she was ready for something new.
+One tip-off was her nightmares.
+Marla’s monsters came in the form of cremated duck and shriveled asparagus.
 “The hours were really hard for me,” she said.
 “You work at such a high energy until one in the morning, and I’d stay wired until three.
-When I finally chilled and got to sleep I’d have weird dreams, kitchen dreams, of everything going wrong.
+When I finally chilled and got to sleep I’d have weird dreams, kitchen dreams of everything going wrong.
 I’d wake up in the middle of the night in a panic.”